The Great Wall of China

 The Ming Tombs (including The Sacred Way)

-The Ming Tombs were listed as a UNESCO World Heritage Site in August 2003.
 They are the mausoleums of 13 emperors of the Ming Dynasty (1368 - 1644) and are located about 50 km north of Beijing.
 The site was chosen by the third Ming Dynasty emperor Yongle (1402 - 1424), who moved the capital of China from Nanjing to Beijing.
 He is credited with envisioning the layout of the ancient city of Beijing.
 After the construction of the Imperial Palace (the Forbidden City) in 1420, the Yongle Emperor selected his burial site and created his own mausoleum.

 The site of the Ming Dynasty Imperial Tombs was carefully chosen according to Feng Shui(geomancy) principles.
 According to these, bad spirits and evil winds descending from the North must be deflected; therefore, an arc-shaped area at the foot of the Jundu Mountains north of Beijing was selected.
 This 40 square kilometer area - enclosed by the mountains in a pristine, quiet valley full of dark earth, tranquil water and other necessities as per Feng Shui - became the necropolis of the Ming Dynasty.